BrianHicks/elm-string-graphemes/README.md

 🏗 This library isn't published yet!
-It will be soon, but don't depend on it just yet.
+It will be soon, but don't depend on it until then.
 I'm just opening it up now to get CI going.

 Things left to do: